 With AVMA accreditation, Pima Medical graduates will be able to sit for the Veterinary Technician National Examination (VTNE).
 The exam tests graduates for skills and knowledge, and even though the state of Montana does not currently require a veterinary technician to be licensed, as most other states do, it may in the near future, said Dr. Rick Scherr, a member of the Montana Veterinary Medical Association’s Veterinary Technician Committee and founder of Big Sky Animal Medical Center in Great Falls, Mont.

 “It’s really about consistency of care,” Scherr said.
-“Veterinary technicians are nurses—animal nurses—and they have pharmacology, anatomy, physiology knowledge.
+“Veterinary technicians have pharmacology, anatomy and physiology knowledge.
 They are taught that in school.
 They know the pathophysiology and can think their way through a situation.”

 Currently there is a bill being drafted and will be introduced in the near future that, if passed, will require veterinary technicians to be licensed in Montana.
 Pima Medical Institute’s veterinary technician program in Dillon is currently the only program in Montana where students can graduate and sit for the exam.

 “I used to have to fly to Denver and recruit vet techs.
 Now I don’t have to do that.
 We plan to hire several people from Pima Medical,” Scherr said.
 “Honestly, I want to thank Pima Medical.”

 Students who enroll in Pima Medical’s program start in the veterinary assistant program and then move on to the veterinary technician program.
 Both programs combined take approximately 18 months.
 Students are provided externships during both programs, which gives them hands-on experience at an animal clinic.
 Often those externships lead to permanent positions.